 Users can create Household members in several different contexts:

 - Selecting the Create Household and Create Organization Global Actions when setting up a new Household or Organization.

 - Using the Add to Household and Add to Organization action on an Individual record to add them to a new or existing Household or Organization.

 - Selecting the Add Household Member or Add Organization Member action on a Household or Organization record.

 After selecting one of these actions, you'll be asked to provide some basic information about the member, such as their name and contact details, before submitting the form and creating the record.
 Answering the "How do they relate to this household/organization?" question defines the member's role within the Key Entity.
 Some roles afford certain extra benefits to the member.

 - The Contacts Details section in the side pane contains information about members with Primary Contact or Partner.

-Household members must be either a primary contact (one, required), partner (one, optional), or a dependent (any number, optional).
+Household members must be either a primary contact (one, required), partner (one, optional), or dependent (any number, optional).
 Organization members must be either a primary contact (one, required) or an employee (any number, optional).

-If there was something you wanted to add to the member record which wasn't available on the form, you could do so from their new record page, which is accessed via the People & Relationships section of the household or organization.
+If there was something you wanted to add to the member record which wasn't available on the form, you could do so from their new record page, which is accessed via the People & Relationships section of the Household or Organization.